-My new book, Developing Mission: Photography, Filmmaking, and American Missionaries in Modern China was published by Cornell University Press in 2021.
+My latest book, Developing Mission: Photography, Filmmaking, and American Missionaries in Modern China was published by Cornell University Press in 2022.
 Developing Mission is a transnational cultural history that reconstructs the lives and afterlives of images, cameras, and visual imaginations across the American missionary enterprise in China.
-It illuminates the centrality of visual practices in modern missionary experiences and representations, even as changing Sino-US relations radically transformed the lives of those behind and in front of the lens.
+It illuminates the centrality of visual practices in global modernities and representations, even as changing Sino-US relations radically transformed communities behind and in front of the lens.

 I am deeply interested in the roles of vernacular photography and filmmaking in shaping cultural experiences.
 I explore the ways in which people visualize the world around them, looking at how cameras and visual materials frame historical realities, perceptions, and imaginations.
 The click of a shutter, the contents of a photograph or slide, the turning of an album page, the chattering of a home projector – these are the elements woven into the fabric of my studies.